 To book a field trip for the fall, you should book as soon as school starts.
 Because of state testing and spring break, March and early April are a good time for home school groups and private schools to book and only a few weeks advanced registration is required.

 Late April and May are the busiest time of the year so registration should be made several months in advance.
 Generally there is higher demand for Wednesdays, Thursdays, and Fridays.

-Step 4: Make the call.
+Step 4: Fill out the Form.

 To make your reservations for a Expedition Center Program, please fill out the Field Trip Booking form and click Expedition Center under the Venues/Exhibits question.
 Then a Reservations Coordinator will get back to you with details and to finalize your booking.